dogweather/forkful/content/en/dart/strings/concatenating-strings.md

   \ strings into one.
 Programmers do this to manipulate text data easily, construct\u2026"
 lastmod: '2024-03-13T22:44:59.813389-06:00'
 model: gpt-4-0125-preview
-summary: "Concatenating strings in programming involves combining two or more strings\
+summary: Concatenating strings in programming involves combining two or more strings into one.
-  \ into one.
-Programmers do this to manipulate text data easily, construct\u2026"
 title: Concatenating strings
 weight: 3
 ---